-2.2.1.2 Hydrological Monitoring
+2.2.2 Hydrological Monitoring

-Quantitative hydrological monitoring was conducted on the restoration site concurrently with vernal pool and fairy shrimp monitoring efforts (Table 2), and was focused on measuring specific aspects of vernal pool hydrology, as outlined in the Vernal Pool Restoration Plan (Appendix A).
+Quantitative hydrological monitoring was conducted on the restoration site and reference sites to measure specific aspects of vernal pool hydrology, as outlined in the Vernal Pool Restoration Plan (Appendix A).
+Hydrological monitoring was initiated within 24 hours after a rain event, and continued every two weeks until the pools dried out.
 Depth and extent of inundation were measured during each site visit where pools were noted to be inundated, and duration of inundation was measured from the onset of inundation until all pools were dry.
-Representative photographs of vernal pool monitoring efforts were taken during each site visit, and are included in this report for reference (Appendix C).
+Note that although there was sufficient rainfall in the months of May, July and August to fill pools on the restoration site, hydrological monitoring and fairy shrimp sampling were not conducted during this time, as this was considered to be outside of the "rainy season," which extends from October 1 to April 31.

-2.2.1.3 Vegetation Monitoring
+2.2.3 Vernal Pool Vegetation Monitoring